fridchikn24/diamonds/README.md

        python src/analyze_diamonds.py

-This script will perform EDA, build predictive models, and generate visualizations.
+This script will build predictive models and generate visualizations.
 The results will be saved in the results directory.

 ## Analysis and Modeling

 The project includes:

-- Exploratory Data Analysis (EDA): Visualizations and statistical summaries to understand the distribution of features and their relationships with the price.
 - Predictive Modeling: Building regression models to predict diamond prices based on their attributes.
 Models may include linear regression, decision trees, or more advanced algorithms.
 - Evaluation: Assessing model performance using appropriate metrics and validation techniques.